Khaalex1/DM_and_ML_portfolio/README.md

 ## Lab 10 : Multi-Layer Perceptron (MLP)

 In the last 2 labs we use classical neural networks for the classification task.
-The first one is the MLP, which uses various number of layers, composed of neurons which function each, similarly to the Logistic Regression classifier (particular case of 1 perceptron with sigmoid activation).
+The first one is the MLP, which uses various layers, composed of neurons which function each, similarly to the Logistic Regression classifier (particular case of 1 perceptron with sigmoid activation).
 Different types of architectures and hyperparameter were tried.
 The sklearn default ones seem to be the best ("adam" optimizer , "relu" activation).

 <p align="center">